lifepointchurch/lifepoint.github.io/upward.md

 Volunteers needed to help organize team play.
 When registering, please register as a coach.

-Fees: Grades 1-8 $125 (8 weeks, includes a long-sleeved jersey (girl/women) OR a short-sleeved shirt (boy/men) and a volleyball.
+Fees: $125; 8 weeks, includes a long-sleeved jersey (girl/women) OR a short-sleeved shirt (boy/men) and a volleyball.

 Players must provide their own knee-pads and black shorts.
 Indoor court shoes are recommended.